rfourquet/BitIntegers.jl/README.md

 julia> MyUInt8(1)
 0x01
 ```

+(Currently, string macros for newly instantiated integer types are not created, but it's easy
+to define).

 Enough functions have been implemented to make those numbers a bit useful, but many more are missing.
 Issues and PRs are welcome :)